lilianricaud/patterns/permaculture/permaculture_patterns_draft.md

 Everything is connected to everything else Recognize functional relationships between elements.

 ### MULTIFUNCTIONNALITY
+Each element performs many functions

+Every element is supported by many functions Each element we include is a system, chosen and placed so that it performs as many functions as possible (RELATIVE LOCATION).

+### (FUNCTIONAL) REDUNDANCY
 Every function is supported by many elements - Redundancy Good design ensures that all important functions can withstand the failure of one or more element.
-Every element is supported by many functions Each element we include is a system, chosen and placed so that it performs as many functions as possible.

 ### LOCAL FOCUS